 Related Conservation Resources on the Web

-Through its programs and publications, this nonprofit agency (our co-partner in the SOS! program) provides national leadership, advice, and guidance to help ensure the long-term care and preservation of America's cultural heritage.
+After thirty-three years of service, Heritage Preservation closed on June 30, 2015.
+Through its programs and publications, this nonprofit agency (our co-partner in the SOS! program) provided national leadership, advice, and guidance to help ensure the long-term care and preservation of America’s cultural heritage.

 Established in 1972, the CCI works to ensure the proper care and preservation of Canada's cultural property and to advance the practice, science, and technology of conservation.